mpizenberg/cardano-gov-voting/backend/README.md

 ruff format --check  # check code formatting
 ```

-To avoid aving to manually checking lints and code format, I suggest you install a ruff extension in your favorite editor.
+To avoid having to manually check lints and code format, I suggest you install a ruff extension in your favorite editor.